dbrain/soggy/README.md

 # Developer rambling to himself goes here
 TODO:
-- Fix stupid wrapping of interfaces
-- Check and fix routes
-- Move stuff to Context instead of crazy params
 - Work out packages, middleware is a seperate install

 Mission List:
+* Get the template engines going, server.Engine('.html', MagicHtmlEngine) where MagicHtmlEngine implements a specific interface
-- Environment specific config (move the app.use etc. into a configure function, maybe)
+* Environment specific config (move the app.use etc. into a configure function, maybe)
-- Parameters in URL
+* Parameters in URL
-- Error Handling
+* Error Handling
-- Body Parser
+* Body Parser
+* Steal cool things from everyone else, then spread nasty rumours about their mothers.

 Error Handling:
 - Get this working instead of just panicing